xzeng5/kwk-l1-advanced-cli-teachers-l1/README.md

 ```

 Save and close the file and then run it in your terminal by typing `sh test_script.sh`.
 This will run all the commands in this bash script.
-From the `hs-advanced-cli` directory, run `ruby test.rb` to check your progress! `test.rb` contains code that will check your placement of the files and folders to see if they are in the right place or not.
-This file will also print the result to the terminal screen, so you can keep track of which files and folders you've created.
+From the `kwk-l1-advanced-cli` directory, run `learn` as usual to check your progress!

 ### Challenge 1
 Using the mini-lesson above, write a bash script that will put all of the files in the delivery directory in their right locations.
 As part of the challenge: